meilisearch/documentation/reference/features/search_parameters.md

 <CodeSamples id="search_parameter_guide_query_1" />

-This will give you a list of documents that contain that string in at least one of its attributes.
+This will give you a list of documents that contain your query terms in at least one attribute.

 ```json
 {